Romano Bottegal: Life

 Bottegal died due to tuberculosis on 19 February 1978 in a hospital in Beirut; his remains are interred at the Saint Barbara Cathedral in Baalbek.

 Beatification process

 The beatification process started on 23 August 2000 after the forum for the cause to be conducted was transferred from the Melkite diocese Beirut-Byblos to the Melkite archdiocese Baalbek.
-The Congregation for the Causes of Saints titled Bottegal as a Servant of God on 22 September 2000 after issuing the official "nihil obstat" decree that allowed for the cause to open.
-The diocesan process was conducted from 10 June 2001 until 10 March 2002 at which stage the cause was taken to Rome where the C.C.S. validated the cause on 30 May 2003 as having complied with their regulations for conducting causes.
+The Congregation for the Causes of Saints titled Bottegal as a Servant of God on 22 September 2000, after issuing the nihil obstat decree that allowed for the cause to open.
+The diocesan process was conducted from 10 June 2001 until 10 March 2002 at which stage the cause was taken to Rome where the Congregation validated the cause on 30 May 2003 as having complied with their regulations for conducting causes.
+The Congregation received the positio dossier in 2005 for assessment.
+Bottegal was declared venerable on 9 December 2013.
+The postulator for the cause is the Gabriella Masturzo OCSO.

-The C.C.S. received the Positio dossier in 2005 for assessment; this dossier contained both interrogatories and documentation relating both to Bottegal's life and his reputation for holiness.
-Theologians confirmed the cause based on the dossier's contents on 29 January 2013 as did the C.C.S. on 19 November 2013.
-Bottegal was declared Venerable on 9 December 2013 after Pope Francis confirmed that the late hermit had lived a model life of heroic virtue.

-The current postulator for the cause is the Trappist nun Gabriella Masturzo.